ftovaro/dummy_digital_ocean/README.md

    1. We're going to use the same DB of the app for cache, queue, cable to keep things simple.
    2. The env variable `DATABASE_URL` should already be defined by DigitalOcean, go to setting, your rails app and then `Environment Variables`.
       ![Step 11](doc/images/img11.png)
+   3. Delete the current Dockerfile and remove the `.example` extension from the other Dockerfile.
+   4. ⚠**️Important**! ⚠️, push these changes to the `production` branch before continue, I was having a problem with the gems and `bundle install` but this fixed it.
-   3. Next, lets set the database in our project following these steps:
+   5. Next, lets set the database in our project following these steps:
-      1. Add the necessary gems for Active Record and your chosen database adapter (e.g., sqlite3, pg, or mysql2).
+      1. Un comment the following gems in the Gemfile
           ```ruby
             gem "activerecord"
             gem "pg", "~> 1.1"